barryosull/the-projectionist/README.md

 ## TODO
 - Add REDIS adapters
+    - Get tests work
+- Restructure test folders to make more sense
 - Write tutorial for the adapters
 - Have a smarter projectionist that groups projectors by position, then plays events one by one to projectors if they're at the same position.
 One stream, multiple projectors.